-When curious little Penguin finds a lost pinecone in the snow, their friendship grows into something extraordinary!
+When a curious little Penguin finds a lost pinecone in the snow, their friendship grows into something extraordinary!
 But Grandpa reminds Penguin that pinecones can’t live in the snow–they belong in the warm forest far away.
 Can Penguin help Pinecone get home?
 And can they stay friends, even if they’re miles apart? [picture book, ages 3 and up]

 Count My Cupcakes 1 2 3 by Joyce Wan

 Learn to count from one to five in this rhyming board book featuring colorful disappearing touch-and-feel cupcakes!
 It’s an eye-catching extension of Joyce Wan’s adorable cupcake book with delectable spreads of irresistibly chubby, yummy characters, including a cup of cocoa, a rolling donut, and lots and lots of cupcakes.
-And at the end of the story you can’t help but giggle and laugh with your little one as you practice counting down from five to one and back again. [picture book, ages 3 and up]
+And at the end of the story, you can’t help but giggle and laugh with your little one as you practice counting down from five to one and back again. [picture book, ages 3 and up]

 Shine! by illustrated Patrick McDonnell, illustrated by Naoko Stoop

-A shining new picture book about learning to appreciate the wonders in your world and within yourself, by New York Times bestselling author Patrick McDonnell and Naoko Stoop, creator of Red Knit Cap Girl, a New York Times Best Illustrated book. [picture book, ages 4 and up]
+A shining new picture book about learning to appreciate the wonders in your world and within yourself, by New York Times bestselling author Patrick McDonnell and Naoko Stoop, creator of Red Knit Cap Girl, a New York Times Best Illustrated Book. [picture book, ages 4 and up]